-Many software and windows itself have the feature to convert text-to-speech.
+Many software and Windows itself have the feature to convert text-to-speech.
 It might not be exactly like a voice message, but it’s a good alternative if you can’t send audio clips.
-You can also use third party applications to change the AI voice.
+You can also use third-party applications to change the AI voice.

-Does TTS Works in DM?
+Does TTS Work in DM?

 The other user’s preferences will also determine how this function works.
 The message won’t be read aloud if the recipient has turned off text-to-speech.
 Make sure you ask their permission first before using it.